Obtaining Copies of Audio Materials

 usually be of some assistance in determining what permissions

-are required, the onus is on the researcher to obtain them.
+are required, the responsibility is on the researcher to obtain them.
 We

-urge requestors to listen to recordings before ordering.
+urge requestors to listen to recordings before ordering copies.
 Since

 In addition, the audio quality may vary, as it is dependent on

 the fidelity and condition of the original recording.

 After contacting Recorded Sound Research Center staff to identify the specific

 items to be copied, customers will be referred to the Division's

 Public Services Office, which serves as the business arm of the

 MBRS Audio Duplication Unit.
 In addition to other outreach

 services, the Public Services Office operates a fee-for-service